42Crunch/resources/firewall-deployment/Minikube.md

 ### SaaS platform connection

 When the API firewall starts, it connects to the platform at this address: **[protection.42crunch.com](http://protection.42crunch.com/)** on port **8001**.
-Make sure your firewall configuration authorizes this connection.
+Make sure your firewall (from your machine/laptop) configuration authorizes this connection.

 > The connection is established from the  API firewall to the platform.
 It is a two-way, HTTP/2 gRPC connection.
 Logs and configuration are uploaded/downloaded through this connection.